markmace/yata/README.md

 - Tap the "+" button on any day to add a todo
 - Tap the checkbox to mark todos complete
 - Swipe left to delete a todo
-- Swipe right to edit or copy a todo
+- Swipe right to access actions:
+  - **Move**: Reschedule a todo to a different day
+  - **Edit**: Change the todo text
+  - **Copy**: Duplicate the todo
+- Long-press and drag to reorder todos
+- Tap on completed todos section to expand/collapse

 ### Design Philosophy